AltBeacon/altbeacon-transmitter-android/README.md

 ## AltBeacon Transmitter

+**IMPORANT: This project was developed for the first preview release of Android L.  The APIs were changed in subsequent updates, so this project does not work with release versions of Android.**

 This app demonstrates how to use Android L APIs to transmit as a beacon.
 By default it will transmit an AltBeacon advertisement, but can easily be modified to transmit any other beacon format as well.